 Matt was born and raised in rural western Pennsylvania, north of Pittsburgh.
-He graduated with a BS in Environmental Engineering from the University of Wyoming where he worked with Dr. David Bagely on production of hydrogen gas with mixed microbial communities.
-Matt then worked for a large environmental engineering consulting firm for 6.5 years where he studied, modeled, designed, and constructed wastewater treatment facilities.
-Matt earned his PhD in Civil and Environmental Engineering from the University of Wisconsin- Madison in 2019 where he was advised by Dr. Daniel Noguera in the Great Lakes Bioenergy Research Center.
+He graduated with a B.S. in Civil Engineering (Environmental Option) from the University of Wyoming where he worked with Dr. David Bagely on production of hydrogen gas with mixed microbial communities.
+Matt then worked for a large environmental engineering consulting firm for 7 years where he studied, modeled, designed, and constructed wastewater treatment facilities.
+He also dabbled in stream restoration, drinking water treatment, and conveyance.
+Matt earned his PhD in Civil and Environmental Engineering from the University of Wisconsin- Madison in 2019 where he was advised by Dr. Daniel Noguera and Dr. Timothy Donohue at the Great Lakes Bioenergy Research Center.
 Matt has been a licensed Professional Engineer (Civil Engineering) since 2013.

 Aside from environmental engineering, Matt also practices evidence-based teaching and completed the Delta Certificate in Teaching, Research, and Learning at the University of Wisconsin- Madison.
 Matt's teaching portfolio highlights some of his approaches.
 His teaching materials for the Flint Water Crisis case study are also available.